subfuzion/fargate-chat/README.md

 ### Solution overview

 We are going to use the AWS technologies listed below to build a simple chat application that uses redis to pass messages between the frontends.
-When we build the components we'll use cloudformation however when we deploy the redis solution we'll build the "service" definition by hand in order to highlight how you can utilise the service discovery.
+When we build the components we'll use CloudFormation however when we deploy the redis solution we'll build the "service" definition by hand in order to highlight how you can utilise the service discovery.

 Products used: